vsoch/ood-compose/README.md

 # Open On Demand Compose

-> Open OnDemand Compose is a containerized solution that doesn’t out of the box interface with system level resources.
-The references to Open OnDemand may be out-dated in some cases.
+> This repo is for demonstration purposes only.
+This is not production ready.
 For the official Open OnDemand documentation please navigate to https://osc.github.io/ood-documentation/latest/index.html

 This is an Open On Demand (OOD) instance installed with SLURM using docker-compose.